Necromunda: Goliath

-The domain of House Goliath is situated unfavourably within Hive City and occupies some of the deepest and harshest areas.
+The domain of House Goliath is situated unfavourably within the hive city and occupies some of the deepest and harshest areas.
 By way of compensation, the Goliaths are tough and persistent by inclination.
 They consider the hivers of other Houses to be soft and slack.
 In truth all hivers are naturally robust, being inured to the toxins and deprivations which they accept unquestioningly as part of normal life.
 The Goliaths, however, take a stubborn pride in their ability to endure hardship.

 The other Houses see the Goliaths as barbaric, and unpredictable.
 Goliath institutions such as the fighting pits and the Feast of the Fallen do nothing to dispel the impression of a violent people inimical to their neighbours.
 Size and strength are seen as the measure of a man.
 Their style of dress emphasises a preoccupation with physique, featuring weighty chains and spiked metal bracers.

 From a player perspective, House Goliath is a slow-moving close combat gang, being the only house to have gangers with access to Strength skills, and also having Combat and Ferocity skills.